-It is highly informative to compare East Germany with the Czech Republic, a highly industrialized country, which traditionally had structural conditions that were very close in nature to those in East Germany.
-Today, productivity levels of the Czech industry stand at 30 percent and wages at only 20 percent of West German levels.
-Clearly, this is much less then was the case in the interwar period a much less than East Germany today.
+A comparison with the situation in the Czech Republic as a highly industrialized country with structural conditions close in nature to those in East Germany is highly informative.
+With productivity rates of Czech industry standing at 30 percent and wages at only 20 percent of West German standards the situation is worse than during the period between the two World Wars.
 As the Czech Republic was not able to rely on a comprehensive aid programme and direct investments in the way that East Germany received support from West Germany it may be understandable that the country has fallen behind.
 Nonetheless, it also reveals that the task of catching up with the West following forty years of socialist mismanagement is much harder than it was anticipated in the early 1990s.